 Liberal Studies M.A.
 Program

 The Liberal Studies M.A.
 Program in Jewish Studies is designed for those who are interested in serious study of Judaica for their own personal or professional enrichment.
 The program is not designed for evening study.
-The requirements for acceptance to and completion of the program as well as application forms may be found on the Liberal Studies Programs Website.
+The requirements for acceptance to and completion of the program as well as application forms may be found online.

 Undergraduate Special Concentration

 The special concentration in Jewish studies is designed for students who wish to gain a broad-based knowledge of Jewish studies.
 It enables undergraduates toacquire a background in the most important aspects of Jewish culture, religion, civilization, and history in an interdisciplinary setting.
 For more information go to iijs.columbia.edu/undergraduate.